MichaelHeines/Improved_Coincidence_Code/README.md

 Time difference histogram is kept at 40 bins (for now).
 For additional information, contact "michael.heines@kuleuven.be"

+DISCLAIMER: This code was written for the analysis of an experimental campaign at CERN-MEDICIS.
+The author cannot be held responsible for any shortcomings of the code.

 Reading_dat.h:
 Read_out structure: designed to provide program with initialization Reading_dat()